tito97/mystuff/README.md

-# mystuff
+# Mystuff
+## About
+This is a space for some useful (or not) codes

 ## Table of contents
+ * bash
- 1 - weather [bash function to see the current weather at some location]
+   * weather - see the current weather in the terminal